Do Dogs Pant When Happy? A Complete Guide for Dog Owners

 • It continues longer than 10–15 minutes after the activity

-• Breathing appears labored
+• Breathing appears laboured

 • The abdomen is visibly working hard